Skip to main content

 Protocols for Female Hormonal Optimization

 For women, particularly those in the perimenopausal or postmenopausal stages, hormonal optimization is a delicate balancing act designed to alleviate symptoms and restore metabolic health.
-The decline in estrogen, progesterone, and even testosterone contributes significantly to metabolic changes, including increased and a shift in fat distribution.
+The decline in estrogen, progesterone, and even testosterone contributes significantly to metabolic changes, including increased insulin resistance and a shift in fat distribution.

 Hormone therapy in perimenopausal women can have beneficial effects on the components of metabolic syndrome.